A few tips for improving your financial services website

 Tip: Click here to read more on inbound strategy for the financial services industry.

-Aurea Financial Planning have 3 CTA’s on their home page, but without any way to allow visitors to register their email address, they fail to capitalise on people clicking on them and collecting their contact information, therefore losing the opportunity to build a lead base.
+Aurea Financial Planning has 3 CTA’s on their home page, but without any way to allow visitors to register their email address, they fail to capitalise on people clicking on them and collecting their contact information, therefore losing the opportunity to build a lead base.
 If they regularly post content and insights to educate visitors, and put together things such as ebooks or white papers, they’d be able to boost traffic and capture information about their visitors.

-Of course you can’t develop a good inbound strategy without…
+Of course, you can’t develop a good inbound strategy without…

 Content creation and blogging are so important for generating traffic and leads.
 Still, less than 15% of financial advisors are blogging, those that are we found, are not blogging effectively.

-A lot of business owners think blogging is a pointless exercise, a waste of their valuable time, or they just think their posts would be boring.
+A lot of business owners think blogging is a pointless exercise, a waste of their valuable time or they just think their posts would be boring.
 This is simply not true and needs debunking.